History of union busting in the United States: Landrum–Griffin Act, 1959

 The Landrum–Griffin Act of 1959 is also known as the Labor Management Reporting and Disclosure Act (LMRDA) defined financial reporting requirements for both unions and management organizations.
 Pursuant to LMRDA Section 203(b) employers are required to disclose the costs of any persuader activity as it regards consultants and potential bargaining unit employees.

 Martin J. Levitt's interpretation is as follows:

 The law regulates labor unions' internal affairs and union officials' relationships with employers.
 But the law also required companies to report certain expenditures related to their anti-union activities.
 Fortunately for union busters, loopholes in the requirements allow management and their agents to ignore the provisions aimed at reforming their behavior.
 The loopholes require consultants to file if they communicate with employees either for the purpose of persuading them not to join a union, or to gain knowledge about the employees or the union that may be passed on to the employer.
 However, most consultants accomplish these goals by indirect means, using supervisors and management as their first line of contact with employees.
 Even before the Act was passed, labor consultants had identified front-line supervisors as the most effective lobbyists for management.

 Landrum–Griffin also seeks to prevent consultants from spying on employees or the union.
-Information is not to be compiled unless it is for the purpose of a specific legal proceeding. ccording to Martin Levitt, "It is easy for consultants to use this provision as a cover for "all kinds of information gathering".
+Information is not to be compiled unless it is for the purpose of a specific legal proceeding.
+According to Martin Levitt, "It is easy for consultants to use this provision as a cover for "all kinds of information gathering".

 According to Levitt, "because of Landrum–Griffin's vague language, attorneys are able to directly interfere in the union-organizing process without any reporting requirements.
 Therefore, "young lawyers run bold anti-union wars and dance all over Landrum–Griffin."
 The provisions of Landrum–Griffin allowing special rights for lawyers resulted in labor consultants working under the shield of labor attorneys, allowing them to easily evade the intent of the law."